 Is This Really A Big Deal?

 Some may still say, "Chris, maybe you're blowing this out of proportion."
 I don't believe I am.
-Take a look at the picture I have here.
-It was part of an article written by the Vice President of a Bible college.
+Take a look at this picture in this article written by the Vice President of a Bible college.
 The question on the picture plays right into the 'ministry qualification validation' trend.
 It begs the follow-up rebuttal question, "So does this mean if I don't go to Bible college I'll somehow live for God less in my lifetime?"
 I doubt that's what the author was implying, but the unspoken trend is present nonetheless.
 Another example is simply go to any Christian job site and look up qualifications for pastor or a ministry leader and see for yourself.
 The greater percentage of these churches and ministries state a "degree" is a necessary requirement for the position.

 I've been to seminaries.
 I've been to leadership conferences.
 I've been among other pastors.
 And guess what, as soon as they find out I'm a pastor…bam!….that faithful, prejudice question never fails to come up, "So, where did you go (or do you go) to seminary?"
 I even get asked this at Christian rap concerts and urban functions.
 I have one better than that.
 I even got asked this by a realtor when my wife and I were looking to rent a home just last year.
 It's as if it's automatically presumed, 'since you're a pastor you must have went to seminary'.
 And I call it prejudice because that same presumption is like saying, 'since you go to church you must be saved', or 'since you're a white Christian you must be Republican', or 'since you're a black Christian you must be a Democrat'.
 It's as if this question is the qualifying litmus test, and one can't be a pastor without going to seminary.